Notifications for Confluent Cloud

 Provisioning to Running

-When you first launch a connector, it enters into the PROVISIONING state.
+When you first launch a connector, it enters the PROVISIONING state.
 If the connector launches successfully, the connector state changes to RUNNING.
-Once this occurs, Confluent Cloud sends you a notification about the new connector to the selected notification channel(s) denoting the connector is up and running.
+After this occurs, Confluent Cloud sends you a notification about the new connector to the selected notification channels denoting the connector is up and running.

 Provisioning to Failed